 HORIZON EUROPE FACILITATES ACCESS TO ITS INSTRUMENTS

-In terms of participation and management rules, and in an increasingly competitive environment, the new framework programme will promote easier access to instruments, fairer and more transparent evaluation processes and smoother grant management.
-To this end, the Commission has cut unnecessary bureaucracy, building on the simplifications of the current programme, so that participation in EU research and innovation will be easier than ever:
+With regard to participation and management rules, and in an increasingly competitive environment, the new framework program will promote easy access to instruments, fairer and more transparent evaluation processes and smoother grant management.
+To this end, the Commission has cut unnecessary bureaucracy, building on the simplifications of the current program, so that participation in EU research and innovation will be easier than ever:

-Simplification of rules under the stability of a new legal framework programme, including simplification of funding modalities and calculation of personnel costs in order to minimise errors in financial control and fraud prevention and detection.
+Simplification of rules under the stability of a new legal framework program, including simplification in funding modalities and calculation of personnel costs in order to minimize errors in financial control and, prevention and detection of fraud.

-All processes digitised under a single platform, with transparency and user-friendliness.
+All processes digitized under a single platform, with transparency and ease of use.

 Fairer, more objective and transparent evaluation processes, with a focus on more accurate selection of evaluators.